Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs (HSW) to professional engineers and 6.5 HSW PDHs/continuing education hours to architects and landscape architects in most states, including Tennessee.
+This seminar is open to the public and offers 7.0 HSW PDHs to civil and professional engineers in Tennessee.
 Educators and courses are not subject to preapproval in Tennessee.

 Civil and professional engineers and land surveyors seeking continuing education credits in other states will be able to claim the hours earned at this seminar, in many cases.
 Refer to specific rules to determine eligibility.

 HalfMoon Education has applied to the Board of Examiners for Land Surveyors for course approval, which is pending.
 Visit www.halfmoonseminars.org for the most current information under this course listing.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.